Are you scoring in the 600–750 range on SAT Writing? Do you want to raise that score as high as possible—to a perfect 800?

 - Notice common errors around you.
 A lot of people comma splice, for example.

-- Read high quality, formal publications, like the New York Times or the Economist.
+- Read high-quality, formal publications, like the New York Times or the Economist.
 These articles go through editors, so they rarely have grammar errors.
 You'll develop that ear for language I mentioned.

 - Note that this isn't very efficient studying, and I don't recommend this for the sake of improving reading comprehension for SAT Reading.
 If you read like this for fun anyway, then go for it, but don't spend 100 hours reading for the sake of SAT Reading+Writing - spend that time on practice questions instead.

-The more you think about grammar as a fundamental skill rather than something specialized for SAT, the more natural it will feel to you.
+The more you think about grammar as a fundamental skill rather than something specialized for the SAT, the more natural it will feel to you.